-^{} Not a policy document, but a key research, data disclosure, and stakeholder engagement material/publication.
+^{} Not a policy-document, but a key sustainable finance disclosure or stakeholder engagement material.

 5. SBFN measurement framework and methodology

 About SBFN

 Established in 2012, the Sustainable Banking and Finance Network (SBFN) is a unique, voluntary community of financial sector regulatory agencies and industry associations from emerging markets committed to advancing sustainable finance in line with international best practice.
 SBFN is facilitated by IFC as secretariat, and supported by the World Bank Group.